Ohio Mineral Rights Attorney

 Should you sell your mineral rights?
 Maybe.
 As long as you understand the difference between leasing and selling, and you also understand that you are exchanging risk with the buyer, then it may be smart.
 Many people come to us with questions about selling mineral rights in Ohio and West Virginia.

 Remember that leasing means you own and will keep, your minerals.
-You are granting the indefinite right to produce to the lessee, and you get royalties in return.
-You hope those royalties will be enormous.
+You are granting the indefinite right to produce to the lessee.
+You get royalties in return and hope they will be substantial.
 If the lease ends, you can lease the land again to a different producer.

 You have only one question: is the amount offered enough for me to risk the possible greater returns from the royalties in the future?
 There are many unknowns.
 When will my property be drilled: next year, five years from now, or ever?
 If they do drill, how high can my royalties be?
 Can the well sustain production for a long time?
 Will the price of gas and oil hold?